WWE Backlash lineup: The card for Saturday's WWE PLE - Pro Wrestling Dot Net

 -Seth Rollins vs. Omos

-Powell’s POV: Join me for my live review of WWE Backlash as the show streams on Peacock in the United States beginning with a Kickoff Show match or the main card at 7CT/8ET.
+Powell’s POV: There were no additional matches added during Monday’s Raw.
+Join me for my live review of WWE Backlash as the show streams on Peacock in the United States beginning with a Kickoff Show match or the main card at 7CT/8ET.
 Jake Barnett and I will co-host as same night audio review for Dot Net Members (including our Patreon patrons).

 Be the first to comment